-If at all possible, try not to work on electronics projects in a room with a carpeted floor.
+If at all possible, also try not to work on electronics projects in rooms with carpeted floors.
 Carpeting causes static to build up as our feet move over it.
 Wearing woolen clothing should also be avoided while building computers, for the same reason.

 The wrist strap attaches to the computer's chassis by means of a high-tech device that we call an alligator clip.
 Connect the alligator clip to an unpainted, metal part of the computer chassis, and check it frequently to make sure it hasn't fallen off.